Shetland Gas Plant: History

-The site is the collection point for the Laggan-Tormore project, involving two large gas fields.
+The Shetland Gas Plant is the collection and gas processing facility for the offshore Laggan-Tormore project, comprising two large gas and gas condensate fields.
 The Laggan gas field was discovered in 1986.
-The Tormore gas field was discovered in 2007.
-The plan for the site was approved in March 2010.
+The Tormore condensate field was discovered in 2007.
+The development plan for the site was approved in March 2010.

-The site was formally opened by Amber Rudd on 16 May 2016.
+The site was formally opened by Amber Rudd, the Secretary of State for Energy and Climate Change, on 16 May 2016.

 Structure

-The site is connected to the Shetland Islands Regional Gas Export Pipeline (SIRGE).
-The site was built by Petrofac's Offshore Engineering & Operations unit; Petrofac is a recent constituent of the FTSE 100 Index.
+The plant is connected to the Shetland Islands Regional Gas Export Pipeline (SIRGE).
+The plant was built by Petrofac's Offshore Engineering & Operations unit; Petrofac is a recent constituent of the FTSE 100 Index.
 The site and pipelines cost around £800m.
 The gas is exported from the site via a 230 km 30 in diameter pipe south to the Frigg UK System in Aberdeenshire.

-The site is next door, to the east, of the Sullom Voe Terminal.
+The site is adjacent, to the east, of the Sullom Voe Terminal.

 Operation

 The Laggan and Tormore gas fields are around 125 km north-west of the Shetland Islands, in sea depths of 600 m.
-Production from the site began on 8 February 2016.
+Production from the plant began on 8 February 2016.
 The production from the Laggan-Tormore project is expected to be around 93,000 barrels of oil equivalent per day.

+Key data for the Laggan and Tormore fields is as follows: